 The first ‘Hop To It Frog Survey‘ began in 1997 and was co-ordinated by the Irish Peatland Conservation Council.
 The survey provided base-line information on frogs in Ireland, such as their biogeographical distribution, preferred habitats, breeding habits and success.
 Prior to this, surveys on the distribution of the frog in Ireland were undertaken by researchers in An Foras Forbartha, the Ulster Museum and Trinity College Dublin.

-The Hop to It Frog Survey has been going strong since 1997 and by the end of 2017, the IPCC had over 4,500 records from the 32 counties of Ireland (see chart inset).
+The Hop to It Frog Survey has been going strong since 1997 and by the end of 2023, the IPCC had over 6,000 records from the 32 counties of Ireland (see chart below).
 The records show that frogs occur and reproduce in every county in Ireland.
 The majority of frogs are found from 0 to 450 meters above sea level (in the Wicklow mountains).
 This includes all five stages in the life cycle.
 Our records show that frogs occur in the inner city (1%), city suburbs (17%) and the countryside (82%).
-Garden ponds are the most important habitats for breeding frogs, accounting for nearly 50% of all records received.
-Other important habitats are bog pools, ditches, drains and puddles.
+Garden ponds are the most recorded habitat for breeding frogs, accounting for nearly 30% of all records received.
+This is likely influenced by the fact that more people are more likely to notice frogs in their gardens than out in the wider countryside.
+Other important habitats are bog pools, ditches, drains, streams and puddles.

 Biodiversity Conservation